Bachelor of Science in Child Development and Family Studies

 Students who focus on youth and family will acquire:

-functioning and the interactive relationships between families and other
+and family functioning and the interactive relationships between families and

-working with children, adolescents, and/or families at community agencies.
+- Hands-on experience working with children, adolescents, and/or families at community

 Early Childhood Development